hugotms/trader/README.md

 The server you will run this program on must be able to access outside world on port 443/TCP and must be able to resolve URLs (must have configured nameservers).

-If you want to receive mail alert on action took by the bot, please make sure that outside world is also reachable on port 587/TCP.
+If you want to receive mail alert on action took by the bot, please make sure that outside world is also reachable on port defined for your SMTP server.

 ## Variables